nova-im/insomnia-plugin-hmac-makaira/README.md

 I've just made it work somehow, no guarantees, no fixes, no nothing.
 Check yourself what you use and do so at your own risk!
+--> I needed this for the Makaira API (makaira.io) so this might work with other APIs but I did not care about being generic.

 ## Install